 - Sigma Tau Delta (English)

-The Delta Zeta chapter of Sigma Tau Delta, the national professional English onorary society, was established to promote the mastery of written expression, encourage worthwhile reading and foster a spirit of fellowship among students specializing in English.
+The Delta Zeta chapter of Sigma Tau Delta, the national professional English honorary society, was established to promote the mastery of written expression, encourage worthwhile reading and foster a spirit of fellowship among students specializing in English.
 Scholastic standing and professional interests in English are chief factors in the selection of students for membership.
+Faculty advisor Professor Cynthia Leenerts, (570) 422-3032

 - Sigma Theta Tau (Nursing)